 - Removable arm

 The boxed weight of the Bernina Bernette B38 machine is 10kg, making it a sturdy machine that is stable while sewing.
 You can purchase your Bernina Bernette B38 here if you are in USA.
-This is where you will find the best deal if you are the UK and here you can get your best deal in the EU.
+This is where you will find the best deal if you are in the EU.

 4. Janome 2212 Sewing Machine